huyphung1602/midnight_restaurant/README.md

 * [x] Beautiful About Us page with description, picture and icons
 * [x] Very nice layout for menu
 * [x] In the detail food view, I add the related dishes with the same Cuisine
 * [x] Add a routes for /all_orders to let the Admin know all the orders from the customer
+* [x] Show the warning if the search results is empty

 The following **known issues**: